 |Association of Independent Methodists|

-While the churches listed above don’t call women to be elders or pastors, many will ordain them to serve in the role of deaconess.
-They are that women aren’t called to the role of pastor in the New Testament, but they do serve as female deacons, or deaconesses.
-Their decision is based on the teachings of Scripture alone.
+While the churches listed above don’t call women to be elders or pastors, many will ordain them to serve as a deaconess.
+Women aren’t called to the role of the pastor in the New Testament, but they do serve as deaconesses.
+Their decision comes from the teachings of Scripture alone.
+(Also see Methodist vs. Baptist: What’s the Difference?)